-When Things Fall Apart: Heart Advice For Difficult Times by Pema Chodron
+1. when Things Fall Apart: Heart Advice For Difficult Times By Pema Chodron

 For some breakups, a pint of Chubby Hubby and watching Bridget Jones’s Diary a few times is sufficient.
 Others are so earth-shattering that you need the help of an actual Buddhist nun to help you put the pieces back together.
 And Chodron, who was married with children before becoming ordained, has been there.
 Through the story of her breakup, and meditative practices to incorporate into your own life, this book is the literary equivalent of a month-long spiritual retreat.